MileHacker Logo

 • Identify areas with reliable Wi-Fi or cellular service.

-• Consult hotel concierge or local guides for real-time updates.
+• Consult the concierge at the hotel or local guides for real-time updates.

 • Create a detailed daily itinerary for efficient movement.